yyc12345/BallanceBlenderHelper/docs/docs/en/import-export-virtools.md

 ### Export Target

 The Export Target section is used to determine which objects you need to export to a Virtools document.
-You can choose to export a collection or an object and select the corresponding collection or object below.
+You can choose 1 of 4 options:

+* Object: Export single object.
+Select an object in following input box.
+* Collection: Export single collection. **This is the most commonly used option.** Select a collection in following input box.
 Note that selecting a collection will export the objects in the internal collection as well, i.e. exporting nested collections is supported.
+* Selected Object: Export selected objects.
+Select the objects to be exported before enter this dialog.
+* All Objects: Export all objects inside this document.
+This option should be used with caution.
+Because it brutely iterate the list of document objects to export, and it is likely to export many objects you don't need.

 ### Virtools Params